slowernews/wisdom-tldr/chapters/introduction.md

 > *"If you can't, you must.
 If you must, you can."
 -- Tony Robbins*

+### On ambition

+> *"It’s a mountain of a dream and a mile-high climb to the top.
+And what it took me a long time to discover is that I didn’t like ot climb much.
+I just liked to imagine the summit."
+-- Mark Manson*

+> *"I'm not going to be the most sucessful person on the planet, nor do I want to be.
+I just want to be the most successful version of myself while working the least hard possible."
+-- Naval Ravikant*

+> *"To the mediocre, mediocrity appears great."
+-- Proverb*

+### On the purpose of life

+> *"The purpose of life is finding the largest burden that you can bear and bearing it."
+-- Jordan Peterson*

+> *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."
+-- Abraham Maslow*

+Lying on death bed and regretting your life is the worst that can happen to you.
+The goal of life is contribution, not comfort.

+Hints:

+- Passion is made not found.
+Instead of looking for your life’s purpose, experience more and look for things that will stretch you, engage you, and teach you.
+- Fear is your guide.
+The more fear you feel, the more you will know you are on the right track.
+The things that scare you the most are the things you most need to do.
+Mitigate risks.
+Some people just have larger comfort zones.
+- Become unconfortable but when life gets blurry, just adjust your focus.
+Random wandering will not move you forward.
+Pick one thing and stick with it to completion.
+- The trouble with setting goals is that you're constantly working toward what you used to want.
+Old keys won't open new doors.
+- It’s easier to ask forgiveness than to get permission.
+- We say we try to get better but if look at your behaviour you'll see you actually are trying to to stay the same.
+- Focus on financial freedom first.
+Put your happiness before goals.
+- “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”

+> *"Your goal in life is to find the people, business, project, or art that needs you the most.
+There is something out there just for you." (...)
+"The best thing about Elon Musk is that he makes me question if i'm thinking big enough with my life."
+-- Naval Ravikant*

+> *"The meaning of life is to find your gift.
+The purpose of life is to give it away."
+-- Pablo Picasso*

+> *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style"
+-- Maya Angelou*

 ### On the wrong paths

 > *"When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us."